 Diana Barrett Kruze is a partner in the Intellectual Property Group, focusing on patent, trade secret, and copyright litigation.
-Ms. Kruze also has extensive experience with IP counseling for start-ups, licensing, and patent post-grant review procedures.
+Ms. Kruze also has extensive experience with IP counseling for start-ups, licensing and patent post-grant review procedures.
 She represents clients in a wide range of technical disciplines including software, medical devices, nanotechnology, smartphones, user interfaces, satellite systems, and semiconductor processing and packaging.

-In 2016, Ms. Kruze was selected as one of the Top 40 Attorneys Under 40 by the Daily Journal.
-Also in 2016, Ms. Kruze was awarded the A. Leon Higginbotham Fellowship by the American Arbitration Association, and was elected as a fellow of the American Bar Foundation.
-In 2013, she received the Barrister of the Year Award from the Bar Association of San Francisco.
-Super Lawyers has named Ms. Kruze to its Rising Stars list for Northern California 2013 – 2016.
-Ms. Kruze currently serves as a board member on the California State Bar’s appellate Review Committee of the Judicial Nominees Evaluation Commission, as well as the Barristers Board of Directors of the Bar Association of San Francisco.
+In 2016, Ms. Kruze was selected as one of the “Top 40 Attorneys Under 40” by the Daily Journal.
+Also in 2016, Ms. Kruze was awarded the “A. Leon Higginbotham Fellowship” by the American Arbitration Association, and was elected as a fellow of the American Bar Foundation.
+In 2013, she received the “Barrister of the Year Award” from the Bar Association of San Francisco.
+Super Lawyers has named Ms. Kruze to its “Rising Stars” list for Northern California for the past five years in a row.

 ©1996-2017 Morrison & Foerster LLP.
 All rights reserved.